Addressing Common Mental Health Challenges In Foster Families

 • Children in foster care have often been exposed to adverse childhood experiences (ACEs) such as physical and psychological maltreatment, abuse and neglect, parental substance use disorders, and mental illness in the household.
 While not every child exposed to ACEs develops a mental health disorder, many do.

-Common mental health disorders in children in foster care
+Common mental disorders and concerns of children in foster care

-Some mental health disorders that children who have spent time in foster care situations may be more likely to experience include:
+Some mental health disorders that children who have spent time in foster care situations may be more likely to experience certain mental health issues.

 • Post-traumatic stress disorder (PTSD)